Top 10 Penetration Testing Companies in Australia (2026)

 2. CyberCX

-Operating within a global consulting structure, CyberCX supports large government and enterprise testing programmes.
-This model suits complex environments, although some organisations find engagement less flexible.
+CyberCX supports large government and enterprise penetration testing programmes.
+Its scale suits complex environments, although engagement flexibility may vary.

 3. Qualysec